FrancisTCE/hogger/README.md

 * log_timestamp
 * log_message

-Note: log_data accepts any JSON, so it's possible to store and parse through specific log data from the services natively (yet to implement).
+Note: log_data accepts any JSON, so it's possible to store and parse through specific log data from the services natively through key, value or both.

 Sample payload:
 ```json